 It’s one of the largest, most prominent botanical gardens in the world but once upon a time the Berlin-Dahlem Botanical Garden was just an extension of the royal palace.
 Back in the 17th century the kitchen and herbal garden was used to grow flowers, medicinal plants, and hops for the royal brewery.

 In the early 19th century, Humboldt University of Berlin began to use the garden for scientific endeavours, creating a research centre and public displays that gave it notoriety around Europe.

 When the garden ran out of space it was transplanted to its current location, and following 13 years of construction, it was completed in 1910.
 Built under the expert instruction of botanists Ignatz Urban and Adolph Engler, and architect Alfred Koerner, its primary purpose was to house exotic vegetation brought back from Germany’s colonies, used in research.
 In the decades that followed, major advances in plant sciences and pharmacology were made at the garden, thanks to its extensive collection.
 Despite damage incurred during World War II, the garden has remained a centre of importance for botany and its sister sciences.

-The garden’s adjoining museum, herbarium, and botanical library are still part of the Free University of Berlin, and the botanical garden complex consists of several different glass buildings, each designated to different kinds of plants, including cacti, an exquisite array of orchids, and even some carnivorous varieties.
-The exterior also contains an arboretum that spans across 14 hectares, including a splendid rose garden.
+The adjoining museum, herbarium, and library are still part of the Free University of Berlin, and the complex contains 16 glass buildings, each dedicated to a different genus of plant.
+Come here to marvel at cacti, an exquisite array of orchids, and even some carnivorous varieties.
+There’s also an arboretum spanning 17ha (42 acres) which includes a glorious rose garden.

-Open daily, you can start planning your visit to the Berlin-Dahlem Botanical Garden here.
+Open daily, start planning your visit to the Berlin-Dahlem Botanical Garden here.